Wesztman/glrl/README.md

 since it needs to run `ip netns exec`.

-and the status monitor will show the current status.
+and glrl will show the current status.

 ![image.png](docs/image.png)